digitaldesigner/2weeks.ai/content/day-02.md

-# Writing Prompts
+# Writing "Prompts"
-The biggest challenge in using AI effectively is knowing **when** to engage with it — because it’s different from what you’re used to with Google or an encyclopedia.
+The biggest challenge in using AI effectively is knowing **when** to engage with it — because it’s different from what you’re used to with Google.

 Google is great when you need a quick **fact**, like the name of an actor or the currency used in Iceland.
 But AI shines when you have a **question** that needs exploration, a vague idea you want to develop, or a topic you’re curious about.